-The Fire and Rescue Service is not there to just respond when the worst happens.
-They are also there to offer support and advice to help prevent fires from happening in the first place.
+The Fire and Rescue Service is not only there for cases of emergency, they also offer support and advice to help prevent fires from happening in the first place.
 If you would like more advice visit or call your local fire station.

 - Plan your easiest escape route.
-Make sure everyone is familiar with that route and always have a back-up route just in case that one is blocked. - Fit a smoke alarm and test it regularly, on a weekly basis.
-Smoke alarms save lives.
-They alert you to the danger of fire, giving you precious time to escape.
-They are cheap, easy to find and to fit.
+Make sure everyone is familiar with that route and always have a back-up route just in case the first one is blocked. - It is important to fit a smoke alarm and test it regularly.
+Smoke alarms save lives: they alert you to the danger of fire, giving you time to escape.
+They are cheap, easy to find and easy to fit.
 You should have at least one on each floor, particularly in the kitchen, and perhaps above electrical appliances.

-- Check all electrical appliances frequently.
-Fires in the home are often caused by household appliances, so it's important to check for any signs that they have become a potential hazard.
+- Fires in the home are often caused by household appliances, so it's important to check for any signs that they have become a potential hazard.
 The use of correct fuses prevents overheating, which can also be caused by overloading adaptors.
 Keep appliances clean and replace any worn or old cables.
 Unplugging appliances while you are sleeping at night or when you leave the house can reduce the risk of fire.
 Make sure all your furniture carries the fire-resistant label. - Close all internal doors, especially at night or when you are out. - Take extra care around your home.
 Most fires are preventable.
 The most common causes of fire in the home include: not cooking safely; smoking and cigarette accidents; appliances setting alight; careless use of candles, portable heaters and electric blankets.
-Tips on how to avoid these causes of fire in the home are available at www.fireservice.co.uk/safety is clearer.
+Tips on how to avoid these causes of fire in the home are available at www.fireservice.co.uk/safety clearer.
 Before you open any doors, check to see if they feel warm.
 If any door feels warm, do not enter as the fire could be burning behind it.
 Leave it closed and exit another way.